 Schedules

-A site plan that shows external wiring and location of the building
+A site plan that shows external wiring and the location of the building

 Main switches, fused switches & tiebreaker